ihaveamac/ninfs/README.md

   * With GUI support: `py -3 -m pip install --upgrade https://github.com/ihaveamac/fuse-3ds/archive/master.zip#egg=fuse-3ds[gui]`

 ### macOS
+A standalone application bundle with a GUI is available for use.
+You can download the DMG from [GitHub](https://github.com/ihaveamac/fuse-3ds/releases).

+Python does not have to be installed, but [FUSE for macOS](https://osxfuse.github.io/) is still required.

+#### Install with existing Python
 Versions of macOS supported by Apple are highly recommended.
 Mac OS X Snow Leopard is the lowest version that should work.

 * Install the latest version of Python 3.
 The recommended way is [Homebrew](https://brew.sh).
 You can also use an installer from [python.org](https://www.python.org/downloads/) or a tool like [pyenv](https://github.com/pyenv/pyenv).